 Both platforms are easy to set up and start using.
 Both offer a walkthrough of basic features and show you how you can start writing ASAP.
 That being said…

-Winner: Substack wins for ease of use.
-Beehiiv has a lot of advanced features on how to monetize newsletters, like deep audience segmentation, granular analytics, and automation capabilities, which can be a steep learning curve if you’re just getting started.
+Winner: Substack wins.
+Its ease of use and simplicity make the platform a great option for beginners.
+Behiiv has a lot of advanced features like deep audience segmentation, granular analytics, and automation capabilities, which can be a steep learning curve if you’re just getting started.
+Having ready-made templates helps users get started on crafting well-designed emails straight away.

 Substack: 1